T-Laura/FinalProject/README.md

 Knights can move two spaces away horizontally and one space vertically, or two spaces away vertically and one space horizontally (similar to an L).
 Knights can jump over other pieces.
 Rooks can move to any space horizontal or vertical from them.
 Queens can move to any space horizontal, vertical, or diagonal from them.
-Kings can move to any of the 8 adjacent spaces.
-Castling* *En Passant: If a pawn moves two spaces on its first move, for ONLY the next turn the pawn can be captured by enemy pawns as though it had only been moved one square.
+Kings can move to any of the 8 adjacent spaces (Castling*).
+*En Passant: If a pawn moves two spaces on its first move, for ONLY the next turn the pawn can be captured by enemy pawns as though it had only been moved one square.
 *Castling: A king can move two spaces on its first turn and place the rook it moves towards on the other side of the king, IF the king hasn't moved, the rook the king moves towards hasn't move, there are no pieces in the way, the king is not currently in check, AND the king doesn't move through or into check.
 Draws: